arcadiaz/5828_FSE/homework1.md

 * **Changeability**: Softwares are constantly pressured to change.
 This is because changing a software is relatively easy, and software’s long lifecycle requires it to change to work with the new hardware/software.
 For example, when VR headsets release in the market, related software need to be changed to work with them.

 * **Invisibility**: Softwares are intangible and unvisualizable.
 It is very difficult to reduce a software entity to simple diagrams.
+For example, UML has many different types of diagrams but it is still hard to diagram software systems.

 ---